panthernet/GraphX/README.md

 **Any Requirements?**

 Due to C#6.0 compliance GraphX requires **Visual Studio 2015 Comunity Edition** or above.
+For UAP development Visual Studio 2017 Community Edition is required.

 **QuickGraphPCL** nuget project is required for GraphX to operate.
 Also it is worth noting that it uses partial code from:
 * Graph#
 * WPFExtensions